pneyrinck/corecontrol/README.md

 The OSC protocol is very good, but it has many limitations.

-* The message address inefficently uses a text value that can be any length which limits its scalability.
+* The message address inefficently uses a text value that can be any length which limits scalability.
-* There is no system for describing and discovering OSC programs on a network.
+* There is no system for describing OSC programs on a network.
 * Two OSC programs exchanging messages must be using the same message addresses and data types.
 * OSC programs are not modular.
 All controls are organized into a single flat space.
 * OSC does not provide for more more than one OSC program to be controlling another program.

 The OCI protocol is designed to solve these limitations.
 OCI messages are tiny no matter how large the system is and no matter what the control addresses are.
 OCI lets modules describe themselves with rich metadata.
 OCI provides hierarchical sub-modules for modular and organized control.
-OCI allows any number fo control surfaces to be controlling a model.
+OCI allows any number of control surfaces to be controlling a single data model.

 ###### Core Control Module Roles

 Core Control modules can specify their role as a data 'model' or a control 'surface' which is very simple distinction, but incredibly important.
 Core Control uses the software design pattern known as 'model-view-adapter' which is described here: https://en.wikipedia.org/wiki/Model–view–adapter.
 Core Control modules can specify their role and implement the behavior appropriate to that role.
 There are two roles at this time: "model" and "surface".
 The "surface" role is equivalent to the "view" role in the 'model-view-adapter' pattern.
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface so that almost anything can control almost anything.
 It is helpful to understand these things about model and surface roles:

-* A model can be controlled by one or more surfaces simultaneously through adapters.
+* A model can be controlled by one or more surfaces simultaneously.
-* A surface typically controls a model through an adapter.
+* A surface typically controls a model.
 * A surface never assumes it is the only thing controlling a model.
 * A model typically has no knowledge of what is controlling it.

 Model and surface modules are technically identical, but behave slightly different according to their role.
-A model receives requests to change control values from surfaces or other sources private to the model.
-When a model control value changes for any reason, it must send the change to all connected adapters which forward the value changes to surfaces.
-A surface sends requested control value changes to a model through an adpater.
-When a surface receives a change to a control value, it updates its user interface.
+A model receives requests to change control values from surfaces or other internal sources private to the model.
+When a model control value changes for any reason, it must send the change to all connected destinations.
+A surface sends a control value to request a change to a model.
+When a surface receives a change to a control value, it must updates its user interface.
 These behaviors allow any number of surfaces to simultaneously control a single data model.

 Here is example C++ code for a model that has four values that can be controlled: